goncalo-oliveira/channels/README.md

 ## Idle Channels

 > On previous releases, the idle detection mechanism was available and active by default.
-Since version 0.5 this is no longer true and the idle detection service needs to be added.
+Since version 0.5 this is no longer true and the idle detection service needs to be added explicitly.

-There's a ready-made service that monitors channels activity and detects if a channel has become idle or unresponsive.
+There's a ready-made service that monitors channel activity and detects if a channel has become idle or unresponsive.
 When that happens, the underlying socket is disconnected and the channel closed.

 To enable this service, just add it as a channel service using the builder extensions